ShrikeGames/gmtk2025/README.md

 - Have items that can perma change the terrain or other effects
 - Dynamic enemy art by mashing together body part images based on their stats
 - Save/load progress
+- Mouse controls for game
+- Some way to see what your current items do after you have them in your rewards inventory